 Over the last couple of decades, the Supreme Court has heard several cases in which it analyzed when it was appropriate to award punitive damages, and whether large punitive damage awards violated the Due Process Clauses of the Fifth and Fourteenth Amendments of the United States Constitution.
 The Supreme Court has held that for punitive damages to be constitutional, the award must be reasonably related to the plaintiff's injury.
 In a recent case, Philip Morris USA v.
 Williams, the Court also held that punitive damages are not allowed to penalize a defendant for harm to people not party to the lawsuit.
 For example, the defendant, Philip Morris, should only have to pay punitive damages in regard to this specific plaintiff's injuries, and not injuries to all smokers.

 The Supreme Court has also looked at the ratio of punitive damages to compensatory damages to determine whether or not a punitive damages award is excessive.
 In the 1993 case TXO Production Corp. v.
 Alliance Resources Corp., the Court declined to establish mathematical bright line rule for an acceptable punitive award.
 However, in 2003, the Court stated that awards exceeding a single-digit ratio of punitive to compensatory damages will rarely be allowed under the Due Process Clause.
 Each state further has the ability to statutorily set more specific limits on punitive damages.

-It is important to contact an experienced Indiana personal injury attorney to help you determine whether seeking punitive damages is appropriate in your case.
+It is important to contact an experienced Hammond personal injury attorney to help you determine whether seeking punitive damages is appropriate in your case.